Spin-to-charge conversion by spin pumping in sputtered polycrystalline Bi$_x$Se$_{1-x}$: Results

 The migration of Ni in the Py/BiSe sample can also explain the origin of the reduced effective magnetization as well as the change in $\alpha$.
 The Gilbert damping increases 2-fold for the Py/BiSe and 5-fold in the BiSe/Py samples in comparison to Py/Pt.
 This could be due to a combination of the interdiffused interface and the different SOC in the BiSe.
 The different compositions of the Py close to the interface could also have a relevant impact on the spin pumping voltage since it is very sensitive to the transparency of the interface.
-The migration of the elements in both samples could lead to a gradient of magnetic composition, since the moment per atom of Ni (bulk saturation magnetization $M_{s}$=485 emu/cm$^3$) and Fe (bulk $M_{s}$=1707 emu/cm$^3$)\cite{kittel1996introduction} are very different.
-In fact, while $\alpha$ doubles for the Py/BiSe sample compared to the BiSe/Py one, $\Delta$\textit{H}$_0$ is also two times larger, indicating that the origin of this increase is not due to an interfacial effect but is related to a change of properties of the magnetic layer. $M_{eff}$ is usually different to $M_{s}$ and changes in the sample anisotropy typically lead to a reduction in $M_{eff}$, but not in $M_{s}$.
-In this sense, a gradient of composition in Ni and Fe could also be the origin of an out of plane anisotropy that causes a reduction in $M_{eff}$ similar to what we observe in both stacks.
-In contrast, regarding the change in composition, one could expect that a reduction of the Ni percentage in the Py layer would produce an increase in $M_{eff}$.
+The migration of the elements in both samples could lead to a gradient of magnetic composition, since the moment per atom of Ni (bulk saturation magnetization \textit{M}\textsubscript{s}=485 emu/cm$^3$) and Fe (bulk \textit{M}\textsubscript{s}=1707 emu/cm$^3$)\cite{kittel1996introduction} are very different.
+In fact, while $\alpha$ doubles for the Py/BiSe sample compared to the BiSe/Py one, $\Delta$\textit{H}$_0$ is also two times larger, indicating that the origin of this increase is not due to an interfacial effect but is related to a change of properties of the magnetic layer. \textit{M}\textsubscript{eff} is usually different to \textit{M}\textsubscript{s} and changes in the sample anisotropy typically lead to a reduction in \textit{M}\textsubscript{eff}, but not in \textit{M}\textsubscript{s}.
+In the thin film limit and when the magnetic anisotropy is negligible, \textit{M}\textsubscript{eff} and \textit{M}\textsubscript{s} are similar.
+In this sense, a gradient of composition in Ni and Fe could also be the origin of an out of plane anisotropy that causes a reduction in \textit{M}\textsubscript{eff} similar to what we observe in both stacks.
+In contrast, regarding the change in composition, one could expect that a reduction of the Ni percentage in the Py layer would produce an increase in \textit{M}\textsubscript{eff}.
 Regarding the reduced charge current generated by spin pumping, is relevant to consider the role of the Ni migration and how this could induce spin currents coming from the Ni and Fe inside the BiSe and even an opposing voltage coming from the migrated Ni layer in the case of the BiSe/Py stack.
 These deviations from the conditions considered for the determination of the parameters shown in table \ref{tab:meff} directly affect the reliability of the obtained values.
 For example, the model to obtain $g_{\uparrow\downarrow}$ implies that both materials at the interface have the same composition as the magnetic layer and we observe a mixed interface.
-Additionally, the extraction of $M_{eff}$ from equation \ref{eq:Meff} implies that the magnetic layer is homogeneous or the voltage measured comes from the spin conversion in BiSe, while in reality, we do not have a homogenous magnetic layer or a pure BiSe film.
+Additionally, the extraction of \textit{M}\textsubscript{eff} from equation \ref{eq:Meff} implies that the magnetic layer is homogeneous or the voltage measured comes from the spin conversion in BiSe, while in reality, we do not have a homogenous magnetic layer or a pure BiSe film.
+Furthermore, given that the magnetic properties of the magnetic layer are different for the different stacks, the spin current generated can also vary significantly even though the \textit{h}\textsubscript{RF} is similar.